 </ul>

-In this way, your navigation menu is not just a collection of static links, but a portal that can dynamically update based on the website content, greatly enhancing the flexibility and richness of the website.
+In this way, your navigation menu is not just a collection of static links, but a portal that can dynamically update based on the content of the website, greatly enhancing the flexibility and richness of the website.

-Front-end Structure and SEOWhen building navigation, it is crucial to use semantically meaningful HTML structures (such as)<ul>/<li>/<a>).navListThe label itself only provides data, you need to wrap it with appropriate HTML tags to ensure navigation is friendly to both users and search engines.A well-structured HTML helps search engines crawl and understand the hierarchical relationship of a website, thereby improving the website's SEO performance.
+Front-end Structure and SEOWhen building navigation, it is crucial to use semantically meaningful HTML structures (such as<ul>/<li>/<a>).navListThe tag itself only provides data, you need to wrap it with appropriate HTML tags to ensure navigation is user-friendly and also friendly to search engines.A good HTML structure helps search engines crawl and understand the hierarchy of a website, thereby improving the website's SEO performance.

 Summary

-Anqi CMS'snavListTags are a comprehensive and easy-to-use tool that makes building and managing hierarchical navigation menus for websites simple and efficient.By flexibly using its parameters and the returned data fields, and combining with other content tags provided by Anqi CMS, you can create various navigation structures from simple to complex, effectively enhancing user experience and website accessibility.
+Of Security CMSnavListThe tag is a comprehensive and easy-to-use tool that makes building and managing the hierarchical navigation menus of a website simple and efficient.By flexibly using its parameters and returned data fields, and combining with other content tags provided by Anqicms, you can create various navigation structures from simple to complex, effectively enhancing user experience and website accessibility.

-2. Question: How can I display a completely different set of links in the footer of my website instead of the main navigation subset?
-Answer:The "Website Navigation Settings" feature of the AnQi CMS backend supports creating multiple independent navigation categories.You can create a new navigation category in the background, for example, named 'Footer Navigation', and configure exclusive links for it.navListTagstypeIdParameters can be used to call this specific navigation category.
-For example, if your "footer navigation" corresponds totypeIdis 2, then you can use{% navList footerNavs with typeId=2 %}...{% endnavList %}to render the footer navigation individually.
+2. Ask: How can I display a completely different set of links in the footer of my website instead of the main navigation subset?
+How can I achieve this?
+Answer:The 'Website Navigation Settings' feature of AnQi CMS backend supports creating multiple independent navigation categories.You can create a new navigation category in the background, for example, named "Footer Navigation", and configure a dedicated link for it.Then, use in the template, withnavListlabel'stypeIdParameters to call this specific navigation category.
+For example, if your "footer navigation" corresponds totypeId2, then you can use{% navList footerNavs with typeId=2 %}...{% endnavList %}to render the footer navigation separately.